banyous/Quora-and-Twitter-crawler-and-user-matcher/README.md

 Please note that Quora and Twitter do change the layout/structure of its website every now and then.
 So please update the code in case it doesn't work as expected.

-You can find a data-set of 32k true matching produced by this code in the following link : https://zenodo.org/record/3609984#.XmYQ9XUzZuQ
+You can find a data-set of 32k true matching Quora-Twitter accounts produced by this code in the following link : https://zenodo.org/record/3609984#.XmYQ9XUzZuQ